rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 ## Model specificity

+This section describes the specific features of certain models

 ### On-Device entry

 The [Trezor Model One](https://trezor.io/trezor-model-one) uses a blind matrix for PIN entry -- when required, a matrix of **dots** (instead of numbers) appears on your computer screen